kubedb/docs/docs/setup/monitoring/prometheus-operator.md

   --set monitoring.enabled=true \
   --set monitoring.agent=prometheus.io/operator \
   --set monitoring.prometheus.namespace=monitoring \
-  --set monitoring.serviceMonitor.labels.k8s-app=prometheus | kubectl apply -f -
+  --set monitoring.serviceMonitor.labels.release=prometheus | kubectl apply -f -
 ```

 This will create a `ServiceMonitor` crd with name `kubedb-servicemonitor` in `monitoring` namespace for monitoring endpoints of `kubedb` service.
-This `ServiceMonitor` will have label `k8s-app: prometheus` as we have provided it by `--servicemonitor-label` flag.
+This `ServiceMonitor` will have label `release: prometheus` as we have provided it by `--servicemonitor-label` flag.
 This label will be used by Prometheus crd to select this `ServiceMonitor`.

 Let's check the ServiceMonitor crd using following command,